smartfog/fogflow/doc/en/source/onepage.rst

 .. figure:: figures/Elastic_config.png

-1. put a name for the Data Source.
+1. Put a name for the Data Source.
 2. In HTTP detail ,mention URL of your elasticsearch and Port.
-URL shall include http.
+URL shall include HTTP.
 3. In Access select Server(default).
 URL needs to be accessible from the Grafana backend/server.
 4. In Elasticsearch details, put @timestamp for Time field name.
-Here you can specify a default for the time field and specify the name of your Elasticsearch index.
-You can use a time pattern for the index name or a wildcard.
+Here a default for the time field can be specified with the name of your Elasticsearch index.
+Use a time pattern for the index name or a wildcard.
 5. Select Elasticsearch Version.

 Then click on "Save & Test" button.